Dog Bite Compensation Claim Lawyers for Animal Attacks

 • The dog owner lost control, and the injured person did nothing to provoke or aggravate the animal.

-• The dog was not wearing a leash in a public area requiring leashes.
+• The dog was not wearing a leash in a public area where leashes are required.

 • The dog owner let the animal roam unattended.